bmcminn/throwdown/README.md

 ###MAY 2013
 - 05/01/2013
+    * Updated `install.php` to include some basic design and instructions.
+    * Added form markup to `install.php` -- implementing processing soon.
     * Updated README.md to reflect some updates in process and overall structure of the app.

 ###APRIL 2013